 Given $500,000 in condo insurance coverage, take $300,000 out of it as your liability coverage and the remaining $200,000 for the value of personal belongings in the condo.
 Your condo insurance will cost you around $150 monthly if the deductible is set at $1,000.
-Speak to a licensed insurance agent in Texas to get real-life quotes that are applicable to your condo insurance needs in Texas.
+Speak to a licensed insurance agent in Texas to get real-life Texas condo insurance quotes that are applicable to your condo insurance needs.

 The condo owner is responsible for choosing between paying a high deductible with a low monthly or yearly premium and a low deductible with a higher monthly premium.
 Two individuals who have the same coverage limit can opt for different deductibles.
 The most common condo insurance deductible amounts are: $1,000 and $2,000.

 Yes, it does matter.
 The higher the amount you agree to pay as a deductible, the cheaper the premium of your condo insurance policy.
 If you decide to pay a smaller amount as your deductible, you end up paying more in premiums.

 Your condo insurance may be high for the following reasons: